gardener/documentation/website/documentation/tutorials/dynamic-pvc/_index.md

 ```

 A Persistent Volume is automatically created when it is dynamically provisioned.
-In following example, the PVC is defined
+In the following example, the PVC is defined
-as "postgresdb-pvc", and a corresponding PV "pvc-06c81c30-72ea-11e8-ada2-aa3b2329c8bb" is created and associated with pvc automatically.
+as "postgresdb-pvc", and a corresponding PV "pvc-06c81c30-72ea-11e8-ada2-aa3b2329c8bb" is created and associated with the PVC automatically.

 ```bash
 $ kubectl create -f .\postgres_deployment.yaml